RSS-Bridge/rss-bridge/CREATE_BRIDGE.md

 ## The `getURI` function

 This function returns the URI to the destination site of the bridge.
-It will be used on the main page of rss-bridge when clicking your brige name.
+It will be used on the main page of rss-bridge when clicking your bridge name.

 ```PHP
 	public function getURI(){